KDE/documentation-develop-kde-org/source/introduction/convergence.rst

 =====================

 Kirigami is made with convergent applications in mind.
-"Convergent" for us means that one instance of an application can adapt its user interface (UI) depending on the context, most importantly depending on
+"Convergent" for KDE means that one instance of an application can adapt its user interface (UI) depending on the context, most importantly depending on:

 -  Primary input method (for now "pointing device + keyboard" vs. touch, in the future possibly also simple directional inputs like TV